University of Ottawa

 The University of Ottawa (Université d'Ottawa), often referred to as uOttawa or U of O, is a bilingual public research university in Ottawa, Ontario, Canada.
 The main campus is located on 42.5 ha directly to the northeast of Downtown Ottawa across the Rideau Canal in the Sandy Hill neighbourhood.

 The University of Ottawa was first established as the College of Bytown in 1848 by the first bishop of the Catholic Archdiocese of Ottawa, Joseph-Bruno Guigues.
 Placed under the direction of the Oblates of Mary Immaculate, it was renamed the College of Ottawa in 1861 and received university status five years later through a royal charter.
 On 5 February 1889, the university was granted a pontifical charter by Pope Leo XIII, elevating the institution to a pontifical university.
 The university was reorganized on July 1, 1965, as a corporation, independent from any outside body or religious organization.
 As a result, the civil and pontifical charters were kept by the newly created Saint Paul University, federated with the university.
 The remaining civil faculties were retained by the reorganized university.

 The University of Ottawa is the largest English-French bilingual university in the world.
-The university offers a wide variety of academic programs, administered by ten faculties including the University of Ottawa Faculty of Medicine, the University of Ottawa Faculty of Law, the Telfer School of Management, and the University of Ottawa Faculty of Social Sciences.
+The university offers a wide variety of academic programs, administered by ten faculties: Arts, Education, Engineering, Health Sciences, Law, Medicine, Science, Social Sciences, and the Telfer School of Management.
 The University of Ottawa Library includes 12 branches, holding a collection of over 4.5 million titles.
 The university is a member of the Canadian U15 group of research-intensive universities, with a research income of CA$420 million in 2022.

-The school is co-educational and enrolls over 35,000 undergraduate and over 6,000 post-graduate students.
-The school has approximately 7,000 international students from 150 countries, accounting for 17 per cent of the student population.
-The university has a network of more than 195,000 alumni.
+The school is co-educational and enrols almost 40,000 undergraduate and over 6,000 post-graduate students.
+The school has enrolled 2,300 students into the French Immersion Studies program in fall 2022.
+The school has approximately 10,600 international students from 150 countries, accounting for 26 per cent of the student population.
+The university has a network of more than 250,000 alumni.
 The university's athletic teams are known as the Gee-Gees and are members of U Sports.